melnikov-s/codex-sdk/README.md

 - `examples/text-adventure-game.js`: A mini D&D-style text adventure that shows off advanced display customization and human-in-the-loop interaction.
 - `examples/project-setup-assistant.js`: A multi-step agent that helps set up a new project.
 - `examples/task-list-demo.js`: Interactive task management agent demonstrating the task list functionality.
+- `examples/headless-agent.js`: A headless agent that runs the same logic as the simple agent, but without Ink UI.

 ## Security & Approvals